The 12 Most Expensive Restaurants in Paris

 Every dish is a feast for the eyes and the palette, but as if that’s not enough, it’s claimed that Napoleon met his Josephine at the Pavillon Ledoyen.
 So as romantic settings go, it’s hard to beat if you’re looking for the perfect place to propose.

 A seven-course dinner for two, with a menu created by renowned chef Eric Frechon, in the refined surroundings of the 3 Michelin star Epicure in the Historic Hotel Le Bristol, is priced at 615 euros per person.

-The good news is that the meal is served with unique wine pairings selected by the restaurant’s Chief Sommelier.
+The good news is that the meal is served with unique food & wine pairings selected by the restaurant’s Chief Sommelier.
 However, if that seems somewhat too elaborate, opt for Le Bristol’s brasserie 114 Faubourg, which is still worthy of its single Michelin star.

 7. La Scène

 This is the only one of this elite group to be led by a woman.
 Chef Stéphanie Le Quellec has already gained 2 Michelin stars and is thought to be on track for her third sometime soon.